 OK, maybe not *no* orders, but very, very few at level 2 and 3.
 And the ones that appear go quickly.
 Why?
 Well, everyone seems to think it’s got something to do with the big algorithm change (a.k.a.
 Panda) that happened last year.
 If you’re a web content writer, you probably know a little about this because it may have directly impacted your work.
-The big G search engine made it clear they aren’t a fan of low-quality web content, so now clients are very willing to pay more money for high-quality writing so their sites don’t get de-indexed or bumped down in search ranking.
+The big G search engine made it clear they aren’t a fan of low-quality web content, so now clients are willing to pay more money for high-quality writing.
 So this is probably why Textbroker no longer has much work below level 4.

 The editors at Textbroker are apparently now much pickier than in years past.
-Many, many reports of people being bumped down in level (many from 4 to a level 3 where there is little to no work) over minor issues like comma usage.
-You can read some of these horror stories here on a thread at WAHM (that I commented on myself a few times).
+Many, many reports of people being bumped down in level over minor issues like comma usage.

 Copy of Your Driver’s License Required

-Note that Textbroker will ask you for a copy of a valid US ID so they can confirm you are actually a citizen.
+For the US site, Textbroker will ask for a copy of a valid US ID so they can confirm you’re a citizen.
 However, you are free to black out your social security/driver’s license number if that makes you feel more secure.
-This is not a requirement Textbroker used to have, but I imagine they have been flooded with applicants coming from people who are not US citizens.
+This is not a requirement Textbroker used to have, but their US site may be getting flooded with non-US applicants.

 The Bottom Line

 I’ve always been a huge fan of Textbroker.
-I’m currently using them a lot right now for much of my income because many of my other work at home gigs have dried up.
 In the past, there was pretty consistent work at all levels.
 Now the work is only consistent at levels 4 and 5.

-If you are a level 2 or 3, I’d say it would be pretty scary to depend on this site to pay your bills.
+If you’re level 2 or 3, it would be pretty scary to depend on this site to pay your bills.
 And if you’re level 4 (like me), then you have that constant worry that some of their pickier editors might decide to demote you to level 3 over grammar issues.
 If you go from level 4 to level 3, you suddenly won’t have much to choose from at Textbroker.

 My advice is to spread your writing work around as much as you can!
-Textbroker is still a decent writing job to have, but I’d be afraid to say you can for sure depend on it.
-If you’re looking for a few other content sites to sign up with, check out the ones I’ve reviewed within the past month or so for ideas.
+Textbroker is still a decent writing job to have, but don’t depend on them alone.
+If you’re looking for other content sites, check out the this list with more than 70 options.